elierosie0/express-mod/README.md

 ## Features ✨

--   `OOP` and `MVC` based routing or functionality are also supported ✔
+-   `OOP` and `MVC` based routing ✔
 -   Route validation ✔
--   Error handler such as 404 exception and global exception ✔
+-   Error handling and global exception ✔
-    -   Server crashes such as `bugs`, `errors` are no longer a problem.
+    -   Intercepting server and API crashes.
 -   Catch async error on all routes ✔
     -   No more trycatch blocks when dealing with async functions.
 -   Typescript support out of the box ✔